niccdias/markdown-cv/index.md

 ## Education
-`Present` **Ph.D. in Political Communication, University of Pennsylvania**
+`Present` **Ph.D. in Political Science and Communication, University of Pennsylvania**

-Joint program between the Political Science Department and the Annenberg School for Communication*

-Advisors: Yphtach Lelkes and Matthew S. Levendusky*
+Advisors: Yphtach Lelkes and Matthew S. Levendusky

 `2017` **M.S. in Journalism, Columbia University**